Scranton, ND Demographics

 A map of Scranton's Population by Race

-Of the 406 places in North Dakota, Scranton is the 148th most populous.
+Scranton is ranked the 121st most populous place in North Dakota, out of 406 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Scranton was ranked the 148th most populous place in the 2020 Census.

 Scranton's White Population